 After a sunny and mild start to our Thursday, showers will push in from the northwest with a cold front this afternoon.
-The hi-res model shows us staying dry through lunch time with showers moving in shortly after.
+The hi-res model shows us staying dry through lunch time with showers moving or shortly after.

 Although rain will stick around for the majority of the afternoon, this will be a fast-mover and will exit the region by evening.
 All, told, we can expect about a tenth of an inch or so in most locations.